Honey-Do Squad mascotHoney-DoSquadMy List

 How tall can a DIY retaining wall be?

 Generally up to about 3–4 ft.
-Taller walls need an engineered design, soil reinforcement (geogrid), and usually a permit.
+Taller walls — or any wall holding up a driveway or structure — need an engineered design, soil reinforcement (geogrid or tiebacks), and usually a permit.

 How much material do I need?